d-a-v-i-d-w-r-i-g-h-t/gym-flow/README.md

   ## Contributing

-  Feel free to fork the project and create pull requests should you wish.
-I am always happy to find new ways to grow!
+  Feel free to fork the project and create pull requests!
+Any ideas or contributions are welcome and appreciated!

   ## Tests